knwachuk/GettingAndCleaningDataProject/CodeBook.md

 ## Variables

-For this project, the variables have been differentiated under two major cate-
+For this project, the variables have been differentiated under two major categories:
-gories:
 1. "Basic" variables - variables from the original data creators.
-2. "Added" variables - variables from the transformative processing.
+2. "Added" variables - variables from the transformation processing.

 ### "Basic" variables
 <p>These are the variables that are inherent in the raw data.
 They are included in